j2made/apollo/README.md

 ### Configuration

 #### Site Configuration
 Apollo only uses `wp-config.php` as an initializer file.
 The information that is typically configured in `wp-config.php` is instead spread throughout the stack.
-As such, you should never alter `wp-config.php` with site confing information.
+As such, you should never alter `wp-config.php` with site config information.

-All necessary config information, such as database info, salts, theme environment, host url, etc., is stored in the generated `env.php` file.
-This should file should be ignored in git, because you should keep your creds to your own damn self.

 #### Theme eEnvironment Configuration
 Theme environments are controlled via the `WP_ENV` definition in `wp-config.php` and should be one of the following options: